breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 git branch [new-head-name] df73f34fac344778e1f5a836fb88a897e0b8d491
 ```

-This command will create a new head with the given name, and point that head at the requested commit object.
+This command will create a new head with the given name and point that head at the requested commit object.
 If the commit object is left out, it will point to *HEAD*.

 Now our commit tree looks like this: